awsdocs/aws-glue-developer-guide/doc_source/console-triggers.md

 + **Schedule:** The trigger fires at a specific time\.

-+ **Jobs completed:** The trigger fires when a job in the list completes\.
-For the trigger to fire, the job that completes must have been started by a trigger\.
++ **Job events:** The trigger fires when any or all jobs in the list match the selected job event\.
+For the trigger to fire, the watched job must have been started by a trigger\.

 + **On\-demand:** The trigger fires when it is started from the triggers list page\.